New Brunswick station: Urban transit hub

 In 2005 the station was designated the core of the New Brunswick transit village, a smart growth initiative to promote transit-oriented development which can include government incentives to encourage compact, higher density, mixed-use development within walking distance of the station.

 In addition to New Jersey Transit bus operations and Rutgers Campus buses, the station is served by local shuttles known as Brunsquick and DASH.
 Studies are underway to develop the New Brunswick Bus Rapid Transit system, of which the station would be the hub.
-NJ 18 and NJ 27, which intersect at the station, would function as the two major corridors for a bus network that would connect downtown, residential neighborhoods, the five campuses of Rutgers in the city and Piscataway, and proximate communities.
+NJ 18 and NJ 27, which intersect at the station, would function as the two major corridors for a bus network that would connect downtown, residential neighborhoods, the five campuses of Rutgers in the city and Piscataway, and nearby communities.

 New Brunswick is one of nine cities in New Jersey designated as eligible for Urban Transit Hub Tax Credits by the state's Economic Development Authority.
 Developers who invest a minimum of $50 million within 0.5 mi of a train station are eligible for pro-rated tax credit.
 The Gateway is one such project located just to the north of station and connected by a new pedestrian bridge, creating a direct link to the Rutgers campus.
 It is the tallest building in the city and one of several new projects in the vicinity of the station that has led to a revitalization of the city's downtown surrounding it.
 Another planned building, a 16-story residential tower at Somerset Street located one block north of the station, is the second UTHTC-approved project in the city.

 High-speed rail corridor

-In August 2011 the United States Department of Transportation obligated $450 million to a six-year project to improve 24 mi of the Northeast Corridor between New Brunswick and Trenton.
+In August 2011, the United States Department of Transportation obligated $450 million to a six-year project to improve 24 mi of the Northeast Corridor between New Brunswick and Trenton.
 The Next Generation High-Speed project is to upgrade electrical power, signals, and overhead catenary wires to improve reliability and increase speed to 160 mph, and with new trains to 186 mph.

 Renovation and upgrades

 In 2019 Amtrak earmarked funds for improvement at the station.
-NJ Transit allocated $49 million in September 2022 for renovation and upgrades of the station.
+NJ Transit allocated $49 million in September 2022, for renovation and upgrades of the station.
+On October 13, 2023, Amtrak announced that the New Brunswick station, along with Princeton Junction, would receive upgraded service due to increased demand.